Best Ladder Hooks for Garage Walls

 Buyer warning

 Per-hook capacity is not explicitly published in lb.
-The hooks are sized appropriately for step ladders and similar mid-weight items but should not be used for full-weight extension ladders — those need the heavier USA-made bar-stock pair instead.
-Buyers who need an explicit lb rating should choose the 6-pack J-hooks (50 lb published) instead.
+The hooks are sized appropriately for step ladders and similar mid-weight items but should not be used for full-weight extension ladders — those need the Wall Mount Ladder Utility Hangers’ heavier-bar-stock pair.
+Buyers who need an explicit lb rating should choose the Heavy Duty 6-Pack J-Hooks (50 lb published) instead.

 Best Horizontal Ladder Hanger: Ladder Hanger Set of 4 for Garage Wall